A vibrant campus

 Health and wellness are at the heart of the campus and the city.

 We are proud that Rehua, our new building on Ilam campus, is embraced by students from across the University.
 Make use of our study spaces, catch up with friends at Therapy, the in-house café, and join us for morning karakia and waiata during term time.
 Make Rehua your home on campus.

 Our Sport Science, Biomechanics, and Strength and Conditioning laboratories provide you with a dynamic environment filled with sport-related technologies, testing, and performance equipment.
 Performance analysis software is used to assist students, community, and professional athletes and sports groups with strength and conditioning training, and improving performance and technique.

 Classrooms are placed alongside gym spaces so that you can apply theory directly into practice.
-Adaptable labs transform from lesson to lesson — one day you’ll be using radar equipment to gauge throwing speeds, the next a trampoline to test the e ects of short-burst interval training on fitness gains.
+Adaptable labs transform from lesson to lesson — one day you’ll be using radar equipment to gauge throwing speeds, the next a trampoline to test the effects of short-burst interval training on fitness gains.

 In the heart of the health precinct

-Many of our postgraduate health courses are based at Manawa, in the heart of the city, connecting students and sta with the central city health precinct and world-class sports facilities.
+Many of our postgraduate health courses are based at Manawa, in the heart of the city, connecting students and staff with the central city health precinct and world-class sports facilities.

 Guest lectures, workshops, and seminars are held in Manawa each year, placing our academics at the forefront of the health sector.